Socialist League (Venezuela)

-The Socialist League (Spanish: Liga Socialista) was a Venezuelan political party.
+The Socialist League (Spanish: Liga Socialista, 'LS), initially known as the League for People's Rights and Socialism (Liga por los Derechos del Pueblo y el Socialismo, LDPS), was a Venezuelan political party.
 It was established in 1973 in a split from the Revolutionary Left Movement.

 The League was founded by Jorge Antonio Rodríguez, who was its Secretary General and the father of Delcy Rodríguez Gómez and Jorge Rodríguez Gómez, both of whom have held high positions in the governments of Hugo Chávez and Nicolás Maduro.
 It agreed in 2006 to merge into the United Socialist Party of Venezuela (PSUV), which was founded by Chávez and coordinated in its early days by the son of Jorge Antonio, Jorge Rodríguez Gómez.